 - Corresponding author should be noted

 2. Abstract and Keywords.
-Note: The abstract (150 to 200 words) is submitted separately from the main manuscript.
+Note: The abstract (150 words) is submitted separately from the main manuscript.
 Omit author(s)’s names in this process.
 The abstract will be submitted in the first step of submitting the manuscript; you will type the abstract in the box so labeled in ScholarOneManuscript.
 Be sure to save before moving to step two.
 Do not upload the abstract when you are uploading your manuscript.

 The keywords are submitted in the second step of submitting the manuscript.
 You will select from a list of key words or input your own keywords.
 Be sure to save before moving forward to step three or going back to step one.